void

 Russian and German Poland

 The largest part of Poland was under Russian rule, from 1815 known as the Kingdom of Poland (Królestwo Polskie, Царство Польское) with the tsar as a nominal king and Warsaw as capital.
 Formally it enjoyed widespread autonomy but this was gradually eroded, particularly after the uprisings in 1830 and 1863.
-Further Russification measures followed, for instance the introduction of Russian as an official language after 1860.
+Further Russification measures followed, for example the introduction of Russian as an official language after 1860.
 By 1900 the number of inhabitants was almost 10 million and Warsaw was the third largest city in Imperial Russia.
-Russian rule continued until 1915, ended by the Central Power's military victories that year.
+Russian rule continued until 1915, ended by the Central Powers' military victories that year.
 Poles served in the Russian army.
 An example is the battle by Sokal in July 1915 where Polish units faced Jaroslav Hašek's IR.
 91 and distinguished themselves.

 preuspol.png